yraucoules/deskoin-market/README.md

 ### Exercise 3

-Create an endpoint that returns the volume to buy for a given amount.
+Create an endpoint that returns the volume that can be obtained (BTC) for a given amount (EUR).

 _Tip: reuse the exercise 2_